1. What Are the Benefits of Incorporating 5-Minute Games For Virtual Meetings?

 2. Top 5-Minute Games for Virtual Meetings

 2.1.
 Background Show & Tell

-This one is a classic, and kind of a throwback to school times but it makes for a great team building activity.
-Every person on the call selects a unique background that has some kind of significance for them.
+This one is a classic for 5 minutes of fun for virtual meetings and a throwback to school times, but it makes for a great team building activity.
+Every person on the call selects a unique background that has some significance for them.
 They all take turns to share a story about it.
 This allows everyone to know each other better.

-The visual component of the activity which is the background, allows participants to showcase their individuality.
+The visual component of the activity, which is the background, allows participants to showcase their individuality.
 It promotes self-expression and a better understanding of your team.
-If you want to make it even more interesting, you can also assign a theme.
-Some examples of it include “favorite vacation spot” or “sitcom”
+If you want to make it even more interesting, assign a theme.
+Some examples of it include “favorite vacation spot” or “sitcom.”

 2.2.
 This or That Fast Talk

 The game encourages active listening and promotes communication within the team.
 Give every person about 30 seconds to answer, and you will be done in 5 minutes.
 Our advice while playing this game is to keep the questions simple and generic.
 Some of our top picks are “Cats or dogs,” “call or text,” or “hills or beaches”.

 Another exciting addition to the list of 5-minute games for virtual meetings has to be This or That Fast Talk.
 It combines quick decision-making and effective communication skills and makes for a fun addition to fun Friday activities virtual.
 The rules of the game are simple: participants will be given a series of dilemmas or choices, and they have to pick one.
 Simple enough.
 The added twist in this version is that they have to explain why they picked one and rejected the other.

 Best For: Small to medium-sized groups to ensure everyone has a chance to participate quickly.